maov19/maov19/README.md

 ### Hi there 👋

 I'm aspiring developer, passionate about learning, data analysis and finance.
-My expertise lies in HTML, CSS and Javascript.
+My expertise lies in HTML, CSS and JavaScript.

 I am currently learning and gaining experience on building responsive and user-friendly web pages.
 I like making clear and easy to use sites and apps, and delivering a simple and joyful experience to the end user.